sandboxgamedev123/Bottles-Offline-Installation/README.md

 This package allows "Discrete Graphics" to be enabled for systems with NVIDIA GPUs that use the 535.54.03 proprietary driver.

-For information on how to install the 535.54.03 driver completely offline:
+For information on how to install the 535.54.03 proprietary driver completely offline:

 https://github.com/sandboxgamedev123/Linux-NVIDIA-Proprietary-Drivers-Offline-Installation-Guide